The time has finally come, after years of hard work to get through school; you now have a year off before it all starts again at University!

 You may be heading to University soon after you return and you don’t want to have packing up and transporting your belongings on your mind.
 That’s why it’s a good idea to pack them up in advance and then use a service such as Kelly’s Student Storage that will collect, store and redeliver your items when you need them!

 Get yourself a decent travel rucksack (no suitcases) then make a list of the essential things you will need.
 Travelling for a long period of time can be difficult to pack for.
 But don’t forget you can pick bits up along the way, probably much cheaper, so don’t over pack!

 Remember this bag will be on your back, and you don’t really need six pairs of shoes that will only make it heavier!
 Some of the key things you may want to pack include: a basic first aid kit, sun tan lotion, mosquito repellent, a sleeping bag liner, plug adapter, camera, flip flops, swimwear, cheap clothes and locks – just to name a few!

 You may plan to book accommodation as you go, but make sure you have at least booked the first night!
 The last thing you want to do in a strange place, after a long plane ride, is walk the streets trying to find a cheap bed!

-And now you know what you should be planning for, you can start counting down the days till you jet off!
+And now you know what you should be planning for your gap year, you can start counting down the days till you jet off!